microsoft/fluentui-blazor/README.md

 </FluentDesignSystemProvider>
 ```

+> :notebook: **Note**
+>
-> **Note**: Provider token attributes can be changed on-th-fly like any other Blazor component attribute.
+> Provider token attributes can be changed on-th-fly like any other Blazor component attribute.

 If you are attempting to configure the components for integration into a specific Microsoft product, the following table provides `AccentBaseColor` values you can use: